arduino-bytes-puerto-serie

 }

-Perfect, we already know how to send and receive byte sequences.
-But how do we generate these packets from our variables? and How do we convert them back into variables when we have received them?
+Great, we now know how to send and receive byte sequences.
+But how do we generate these packets from our variables?
+And how do we convert them back into variables when we have received them?
 Here comes the somewhat “annoying” part, which has been a problem in computing since the world began (well, at least the computing world).

 Depending on the architecture of the processor we are using, the different variables are represented by a different number of bytes.
-For example, on one processor, an int variable can have 16 bits, and on another, 32 bits.
-This small difference can cause a lot of headaches, although we can easily control it as long as we keep this point in mind.
+For example, on one processor an int variable might have 16 bits, and on another 32 bits.
+This small difference can cause many headaches, although we can easily control it as long as we keep this point in mind.

-For this reason, it is recommended to use more specific variables such as uint8_t, uint16_t, which unequivocally indicate the number of bits used to store the variable.
+For this reason, it is advisable to use more specific variables like uint8_t, uint16_t, which unambiguously indicate the number of bits used to store the variable.

-In Arduino UNO, Nano, and Mega, int is equivalent to uint16_t and long to uint36_t.
+In Arduino UNO, Nano, and Mega, int is equivalent to uint16_t and long to uint32_t.

 To make sending easier, we can create functions to send 1, 2, and 4 bytes.